Section 21 SAHPRA Applications: Accessing Unregistered Medicines in South Africa

 Authorisation is where the duties begin, not where they end.
 The pharmacovigilance obligations of regulation 40(3) apply equally to authorised unregistered medicines, and the practitioner who applied is the one who carries them.

 The authorisation also covers only the specified quantity and the specified period.
-If treatment must continue beyond that, a new application is required — supported by a progress report on the patient's response to date.
-Progress reports are due every six months from commencement in any event, so a well-kept treatment record serves both duties at once.
+If treatment must continue beyond that, a new application is required, supported by a progress report on the patient's response to date.
+Progress reports are due every six months from commencement in any event.

-• Serious adverse reactions: report to SAHPRA within 15 days — within 7 days if the reaction is fatal or life-threatening
+- Serious adverse reactions: report to SAHPRA within 15 days, or within 7 days if the reaction is fatal or life-threatening

 Applications that raise questions or lack documents are placed in a queried state: SAHPRA returns specific questions to be answered and documents to be attached before a decision is made.
-Time spent in query is excluded from the stated processing turnaround, so an incomplete application is the slowest kind — a real cost when the patient needs the medicine this week.
+Time spent in query is excluded from the stated processing turnarounds, so a queried application has no clock running on it, and the patient who needed the medicine this week waits on the query loop instead.

-The avoidable triggers map directly onto the required elements: proof of informed consent missing, proof of payment not uploaded, product information absent, or a generic motivation that does not name the registered alternatives or attach the evidence it relies on.
-If a detail on a valid approval later needs to change, SAHPRA's guidance is to resubmit the application on the portal with the amended details.
+The documented triggers are missing documents and unsupported motivations: proof of informed consent not attached, proof of payment not uploaded, product information absent, or a motivation that does not name the registered alternatives or attach the evidence it relies on.
+If a detail on a valid approval later needs to change, SAHPRA's guidance is that the application is resubmitted on the portal with the amended details.

 How Sphygmos helps

-Sphygmos drafts Section 21 motivation letters with the SAHPRA framework built in — the diagnosis, the registered alternatives considered, the evidence base and the informed-consent record, structured the way the Section 21 guideline expects.
-Every motivation is produced as a draft for the responsible practitioner to review, correct and confirm before anything is submitted, and Sphygmos never fabricates evidence or claims that an unregistered medicine is safe or effective — those judgements remain the practitioner's, made on the actual evidence.
+Sphygmos drafts Section 21 motivation letters with SAHPRA's framework built in: the diagnosis, the registered alternatives considered, the evidence base and the informed-consent record, structured the way the Section 21 guideline expects and ready for the responsible practitioner's review.
+Every motivation is a draft until you confirm it, and Sphygmos never fabricates evidence or claims that an unregistered medicine is safe or effective; those judgements stay with the practitioner, made on the actual evidence.

 Frequently asked questions